 Graduate Certificate in Designbuild

-It has been estimated that the majority of architecture and design schools in the United States now have some form of design-build experience; however, KU Architecture and Design remains one of the nation’s leaders in design-build education.
-Pioneering this philosophical tradition, KU Architecture and Design is home to Studio 804, a two-semester advanced design-build studio that has been the recipient of numerous design awards and publications, including a monograph titled “Studio 804: An Architectural Experience”, published by Artifice Books.
-In addition to Studio 804, KU Architecture and Design offers ARCH 509 Designbuild Studio, an umbrella for several design-build studios such as the award-winning Dirt Works Studio and Dotte Agency, a public interest designbuild collective.
-Beyond design-build studios, the school offers furniture design, digital fabrication and robotics, and material investigations courses.
+It has been estimated that the majority of architecture and design schools in the United States now have some form of designbuild experience; however, KU Architecture and Design remains one of the nation’s leaders in designbuild education.
+Pioneering this philosophical tradition, KU Architecture and Design is home to Studio 804.
+This two-semester advanced designbuild studio has been the recipient of numerous design awards and publications, including a monograph titled, “Studio 804: An Architectural Experience,” published by Artifice Books.
+In addition to Studio 804, KU Architecture and Design offers ARCH 509: Designbuild Studio, an umbrella for several design-build studios such as the award-winning Dirt Works Studio and Dotte Agency, a public interest designbuild collective.
+Beyond designbuild studios, the school offers furniture design, digital fabrication and robotics, and material investigations courses.

-The Design-Build Certificate program aims to provide students with hands-on, material-based, experiential learning opportunities, anchored by the internationally acclaimed and award-winning designbuild studios at KU.
+The Designbuild Certificate program aims to provide students with hands-on, material-based, and experiential learning opportunities that are anchored by internationally acclaimed and award-winning designbuild studios at KU.
 This certificate is open to students in architecture, interior architecture, design, architectural engineering, and other allied disciplines.
 The certificate is available as a Continuing Professional Education (CPE) opportunity for outside professionals as well.

 Total Credit Hours Required for Completion: 12